 2) Infotainment – The next generation has little need time for talking when everything they could want is available from streaming video providers (Netflix) and major media providers.
 Like the cell phone plan, you’ll buy the car that gives you the best movie selections, text, and data.
 We’re not expected to be worried about just gas mileage.

 3) Maintenance – I recall days in my youth, putting a car on blocks while rotating tires, draining oil and installing new filters.
 For generations, the car owner was keeping track of time between oil changes, tire rotations, and other maintenance.
 In the future, auto manufacturers will embed thousands of the sensors, use analytics to predict fixes, and produce warnings that take responsibility away from the owner.

 4) Location – Parking lots are a great example of tapping into a massive cloud for real-time parking availability and reservations with your devices as you drive.
 Once making vehicles location aware business are mashing up services or mobile ads as part of your evening out.

 Connected vehicle technologies are an exciting, emerging area for Dell.
 We’ve partnered with Current Motor, an all-electric scooter company, to help a unique driving experience for commuters.
 Each scooter is equipped with on-board Wi-Fi, creating a motorized hotspot.
 GPS and social media integration enable riders to track and share trips with friends.
 The connected scooter sends remote diagnostics to Current Motor via the cloud, to better anticipate customer needs and improve the product.

 Don’t believe me?
-Just ask anyone under the age of 21 to operate the GPS … and then ask them to find the oil filter.Tags: Cloud,Gadgets & Devices,Technology
+Just ask anyone under the age of 21 to operate the GPS … and then ask them to find the oil filter.Tags: Cloud Computing,Gadgets & Devices,Technology